-Community Arbitration Board (CAB).
-The Vice President for Campus Life and Operational Management or designee, a faculty member and a student selected through Student Conduct Officer process shall convene to hear the following matters: when a student appeals the decision of an Educational Conference or when the alleged incident or its consequence are severe enough to be brought before the CAB.
-The CAB will organize itself internally and will proceed according to the arbitration process.
+Community Arbitration Council.
+The Senior Vice President or designee, a faculty member and a student selected through Student Conduct Officer process shall convene to hear the following matters: when a student appeals the decision of an Educational Conference or when the alleged incident or its consequences are severe enough to be brought before the Community Arbitration Council.
+The Community Arbitration Council will organize itself internally and will proceed according to the arbitration process.
 The overtones of a courtroom are to be avoided and the procedural rules held to the minimum consistent with efficient proceedings and due process.
-The major distinction between this level of discussion and those preceding is that the CAB will develop its own decision, which will be binding on the parties concerned.
-The CAB has the authority to impose sanctions, levy financial penalties, require campus work service, make a counseling referral, remove or reassign students from campus housing, and require compliance with other specific requests subject to review by the Community Review Board.
-CAB meetings may be videotaped and/or audiotaped for record keeping and review purposes.
+The major distinction between this level of discussion and those preceding it is that the Community Arbitration Council will develop its own decision, which will be binding on the parties concerned.
+The Community Arbitration Council has the authority to impose sanctions, levy financial penalties, require campus work service, make a counseling referral, remove or reassign students from campus housing, and require compliance with other specific requests subject to review by the Community Review Council.
+Community Arbitration Council meetings may be videotaped and/or audiotaped for record keeping and review purposes.

 Community Arbitration System.
-The University's process for managing instances of alleged misconduct, excluding matters of alleged Title IX/Sexual harassment.
-This system includes Educational Conference, Community Arbitration Board, and Community Review Board.
+The University's process for managing instances of alleged misconduct, excluding matters of alleged Title IX/sexual harassment.
+This system includes Educational Conference, Community Arbitration Council, and

+Community Review Council.
 Due process is fundamentally a series of provisions designed to assure the proper presentation of all relevant facts and beliefs in an open and forthright manner.
 Due process rules out "testimony" from faceless accusers.
 In any proceeding within the Community Arbitration System, a person accused of a violation of University policy will receive written notice of his alleged misconduct; be given a specific time, date, and place where the allegations will be mediated or arbitrated; and be assigned a mentor to guide them through the arbitration process.
 A staff member from the Office of Residence Life, not involved in the alleged incident, will serve as the fact finder to present their report to the appropriate arbitration hearing body.
 This individual will be permitted to appear, present evidence and testimony, and request others who have first-hand knowledge of the incident to do so on his behalf at the mediation or arbitration hearing.
-In those situations where the Community Arbitration Board makes a binding arbitration decision, it first must be reviewed and affirmed by the Community Review Board before the decision is final.
+In those situations where the Community Arbitration Council makes a binding arbitration decision, it first must be reviewed and affirmed by the Community Review Council before the decision is final.
 All proceedings will be intended to result in a fair resolution.
 In reviewing matters where responsibility cannot be conclusively proven through admissions of the parties or other incontrovertible evidence, the University may rely on the preponderance of evidence to arrive at a resolution.

-Community Review Board (CRB).
-This board automatically reviews the procedures and conclusions of the Community Arbitration Board (CAB) in each instance where the latter body has issued an opinion.
-The prime concern of this review shall be to determine whether or not the CAB conducted a reasonably fair and thorough hearing, and to evaluate the imposed decision based on precedence and as it relates to equity for those persons involved and the University community.
-This board is made up of two faculty members, with one acting as chair, and two students.
+Community Review Council (CRC).
+This council automatically reviews the procedures and conclusions of the Community Arbitration Council in each instance where the latter body has issued an opinion.
+The prime concern of this review shall be to determine whether or not the Community Arbitration Council conducted a reasonably fair and thorough hearing, and to evaluate the imposed decision based on precedence and as it relates to equity for those persons involved and the University community.
+This council is made up of two faculty members, with one acting as chair, and two students.